labex-labs/open-source-labs/matplotlib/matplotlib-official-examples/lab-watermark-image/en/step1.md

-# Import Required Libraries
+# Creating a Jupyter Notebook and Importing Required Libraries

-First, we need to import the required libraries, including `matplotlib.pyplot`, `numpy`, `matplotlib.cbook`, and `matplotlib.image`.
+In the first cell of your notebook, enter the following code to import the necessary libraries:

 ```python
 import matplotlib.pyplot as plt